Helping you free your child of an eating disorder

 • Distraction

-• Soak in the good
+• Glimmers and glows: notice and soak in the good

 • Use your body to trick your mind